 Our second community project is Creacombe solar farm, between Yealmpton and Holbeton.
-It will have a capacity of 7.3MW, generating enough power for the equivalent of nearly 3000 average homes.
+It has a capacity of 7.3MW, generating enough power for the equivalent of approx 2500 homes.

-The planning application was approved on 10 May 2018 and construction is due to start in late summer 2019.
+Construction started in late summer 2019 and completed in December.
 It will be one of the first community solar farms to be built since the ending of FiTs earlier this year.
 Half of the installation will have no subsidies.

 Covering a total area of 27 acres, the site is very well screened, encompassing three gently sloping fields surrounded by mature hedgerows so that it can barely be seen from local viewpoints.

 The site reflects YCE’s commitment to developing projects on low-grade land, continued agricultural use, and biodiversity enhancement.
 The grade 3b land will be grazed by sheep under and around the solar panels in autumn and winter.